halepino/FetalHealth_PredictiveAnalytics/README.md

 ## Overview

-This project aims to develop a predictive model to assess the health of fetuses based on various parameters collected during cardiotocograms (CTGs).
-The dataset used for this project contains features such as fetal heart rate (FHR), uterine contractions (UC), etc., which are utilized to predict fetal health status.
+This project aims to develop a predictive model to classify the health outcomes of fetuses based on cardiotocogram(CTG) features.
+EDA was conducted then Naive Bayes and multi-layer perceptron (MLP) models were trained and compared for accuracy.
+This repo contains code files for that EDA, Modeling, and Reporting.
+The complete report is included as a PDF file, but code file also include written rationale.

 ## Dataset